okuvshynov/b63/README.md

 ## Motivation
 Why was it built, given that quite a few already exist?
 - quick and easy benchmarking for C, not C++ only;
-- benchmarking custom counter, rather than time/cycles only, specifically:
+- benchmarking custom counters, rather than time/cycles only, specifically:
-  - CPU Performance Monitoring Unit counters, like the number of cache misses and branch mispredictions;
+  - CPU Performance Monitoring Unit counters, for example number of cache misses or branch mispredictions;
   - jemalloc memory allocations;
-  - custom measurements, like number of hash collisions;
+  - custom measurements, like number of hash collisions.

 ## Examples
 The easiest way to get a sense of how it could be used is to look at and run benchmarks from examples/ folder.
 The library is header-only, so examples only need to include:
-- b63.h header
+- b63.h header;
-- individual counter headers.
+- individual counter headers, if needed.

-For example, this is how benchmarking time, cpu cycles and cache misses might look like on Linux:
+This is how benchmarking time, cpu cycles and cache misses might look like on Linux:

 ```cpp
 #include "../src/b63.h"